danilolr/puppeteer-robot/README.md

 For `ChromeExtensionBackend`, `create` reserves an idle connected extension session and `delete` releases it back to the pool.
 It does not open or close the user's Chrome browser.

+Connected extension sessions are also returned by `/puppeteer-robot/list` and appear in the Angular UI with backend `Chrome Extension`.
+The list can include idle extension sessions that have connected but have not yet been reserved by `create`.

+The Chrome extension backend executes JavaScript in the active Chrome tab context.
+It does not expose Puppeteer objects such as `page` or `browser`, and screenshots are not supported by this backend yet.

 ### Angular Configuration

 The frontend configuration is managed via `puppeteer-robot-ng/docker/config.json`, which is mounted into the Nginx container at `/usr/share/nginx/html/assets/config.json`.
 Update this file to change the API URL or other frontend settings.